Ozald/Ozald/README.md

 - Developed the fundamental framework for scalable player-object interaction systems by implementing object-oriented programming and polymorphism with C#
 - Utilized Google Docs for method documentation, Unity for game development, and FL Studio for music

-**The Derelict | INIT Build Fall 2025**\
-*October 2025 – December 2025*
-- Worked with 16 other INIT members to create an immersive horror-survival game inspired by Alien: Isolation
-- Designed the core alien AI by utilizing state machines and predictive algorithms based on player positions, actions, and noise with C#, as well as implementing the Steam Audio API for sound physics simulation
-- Utilized Google Docs for alien AI planning, Unity for the game itself, and FL Studio for music and sound design

-**Untitled Roguelike Project | INIT Build Lead Spring 2026**\
-*February 2026 – April 2026*
-- Currently collaborating with 7 other INIT members to create an exciting roguelike game inspired by roguelike games such as Soul Knight and The Binding of Issac
-- Can't wait to share more soon!